stackdevel/elemin/README.md

-# Elemin - Elegant and Minimal Backend Template
+# Elegant and Minimal Backend Template

 Free Admin Template created by stackdevel.
 It is headed for web developers who want an easy and beautiful start in their projects.